 24 Local Firefighters Graduate State Firefighting Academy

-STOW - State Fire Marshal Stephen D. Coan and Massachusetts Firefighting Academy Director Shawn P. Murray announced the graduation of the 208th class of the Massachusetts Firefighting Academy’s forty-five-day Career Recruit Firefighting Training Program on February 28, 2014.
-“This rigorous professional training provides our newest firefighters with the basic skills to perform their jobs effectively and safely,” Coan said.
+STOW - Deputy State Fire Marshal Peter J. Ostroskey and Massachusetts Firefighting Academy Assistant Director Joseph Klucznik announced the graduation of the 213th class of the Massachusetts Firefighting Academy’s forty-five-day Career Recruit Firefighting Training Program on June 13, 2014.
+“This rigorous professional training provides our newest firefighters with the basic skills to perform their jobs effectively and safely,” Ostroskey said.
 The Massachusetts Firefighting Academy (MFA), a division of the Department of Fire Services, offers this program, tuition-free.
 The ceremony took place at the Department of Fire Services in Stow, MA.

 Today’s Firefighters Do Far More than Fight Fires

 Today’s firefighters do far more than fight fires.
 They are the first ones called to respond to chemical and environmental emergencies ranging from the suspected presence of carbon monoxide to a gas leak.
 They may be called to rescue a child who has fallen through the ice or who has locked himself in a bathroom.
 They rescue people from stalled elevators and those who are trapped in vehicle crashes.
 They test and maintain their equipment, ranging from self-contained breathing apparatus to hydrants to hoses, power tools, and apparatus.